philw07/pich8/README.md

 # pich8
-A cross-platform CHIP-8 and SUPER-CHIP interpreter written in Rust
+A cross-platform CHIP-8 and SUPER-CHIP interpreter and debugger written in Rust

 I've recently decided to look into emulators and found many recommendations to start with a CHIP-8 interpreter.
 Since I had just started to read [the book](https://doc.rust-lang.org/book/), I've decided to use this opportunity as my first Rust project.